rasmus-kirk/nixarr/README.md

 Note that this is still in a somewhat beta state, beware!

-- Bugs are around
+- A few known bugs are present
-- Options generally won't be changed, but I reserve the right
+- Options probably won't be changed, but I reserve the right
 - Few options are mostly untested

-The general format won't change however.
 If you do still use it, any feedback would be greatly appreciated.

 ## Features